ingemarberg/kandidatuppsats/README.md

 # Kandidatuppsats

 This repository contains the LaTeX source code for my BA thesis in Japanese Studies at Lund University.
 The thesis itself is published under a CC BY-SA 4.0 license.
-Full-text access will eventually be provided by DiVA and LUP Student Papers.
+Full-text access is provided by [LUP Student Papers](https://www.lu.se/lup/publication/9096766).

 ## Sammandrag